Oregon Health & Science University: School of Dentistry

 OHSU's School of Dentistry was merged into the university in 1945.
 Accredited through the Commission on Dental Accreditation, the school has departments in endodontics, orthodontics, pathology and radiology, oral and maxillofacial surgery, periodontics, and pediatric dentistry, among others.
 The D.M.D. program admits 75 students each year.
 In 2014, the School of Dentistry program moved to the Collaborative Life Sciences Building on Portland's South Waterfront along with the School of Medicine.

 School of Nursing

 The School of Nursing at OHSU offers nursing programs at the undergraduate, graduate, and doctoral levels.
-The graduate nursing program was most recently ranked 7th overall in the nation by the U.S. News & World Report and 5th in the gerontology/geriatric specialty.
+The graduate nursing program was most recently ranked 36th overall in the nation by the U.S. News & World Report.

 OHSU Foundation

 The Oregon Health & Science University Foundation is a 501(c)(3) organization that exists to advance OHSU's mission through philanthropy.
 The Doernbecher Children's Hospital Foundation merged with the OHSU Foundation in 2021.